 Back in the Wireless Overview page click the Save and Apply button at the very bottom of the page and then the Enable button on the wireless network you just finished configuring.

-It takes about half a minute before the network activates, until then the radio still shows as "Device not active".
+It takes about half a minute for the network to activate.
+Until that happens the radio still shows "Device is not active".

 In the Wireless Overview click the Edit button of the wireless network in the row just below radio0 Marvell 88W8964 802.11nac.

 In the General Setup tab set Mode to "AC", Channel to "Auto" and Width to "160 MHz".